MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 ***

 > [!NOTE]
-> If you have any questions or run into any issue using Azure Quantum, bookmark [Azure Quantum office hours](https://aka.ms/AQ/OfficeHours) and join our open office hours every Thursday 8∶30 AM Pacific Standard Time zone (PST).
+> If you have any questions or run into any issue using Azure Quantum, bookmark [Azure Quantum office hours](https://aka.ms/AQ/OfficeHours) and join our open office hours every Thursday 8∶30 AM Pacific Time zone (PT).

 ## Next steps